NateLevin1/natelev.in/src/pages/my-story.md

 When I got my first taste of the heavily theoretical math behind computer science, I loved it.
 Creativity, not rote memorization, was key to solving the class’s difficult problems.

-Over the past two years of performing research with CS professors, PhD candidates, and masters students, it’s become obvious: these are my people.
-A CS degree will allow me to expand my passion and pursue a rewarding career doing what I love.
+Over the past two years of building businesses and performing research with CS professors, PhD candidates, and masters students, it’s become obvious: these are my people.